CR7VIGGY/File-Handling-in-C-/README.md

 # File-Handling-in-C-
 Write a C++ program that creates an output file, writes information to it, closes the file and open it again as an input file and read the information from the file.
+#download the code and run it on gedit or in any IDE.